Peter Norden Sølling

-Peter Norden Sølling (13 September 1758 - 7 February 1827) was a Norwegian-Danish naval officer.
+Commodore Peter Norden Sølling (13 September 1758 – 7 February 1827) was a Norwegian naval officer and sea captain.
 He designed and personally led the construction of a type of pilot boats, "Sølling's pilot boats", which gained widespread popularity along the coasts of Norway.
 He is also remembered for founding Bombebøssen a charity for old seamen in Copenhagen.
 One of its former buildings. situated at Overgaden Oven Vandet 48 in Christianshavn, features a memorial with a portrait relief of Sølling by Otto Evens.

 Early life

 Sølling was born on 13 September 1758 in Kristiansand, the son of captain lieutenant Peter Norden Sølling (1718 in Copenhagen – 66) and Anna Cathrine Hortulan (1731 in Nykøbing Sjælland – 85).
 He was only one year old when his father was sacked as enrollment officer in Kristiansand and the parents moved back to Denmark.
-In 1864, his mother left the father, settling in Nyborg with the children.
+In 1764, his mother left the father, settling in Nyborg with the children.

 Career

 Naval career and DAC service

 Sølling was just 11 years old when he became a cadet in 1771.
-He was promoted to junior lieutenant in 1876, senior lieutenant in 1783, captain lieutenant in 1789, captain in 1796, commander captain (kommandørkaptajn) in 1804 and commodore in 1812.
+He was promoted to junior lieutenant in 1876, senior lieutenant in 1783, captain lieutenant in 1789, captain in 1796, commander captain (kommandørkaptajn) in 1804 and finally commodore in 1812.
 Except for a single naval commission, as second-in-command on the brig Bornholm, he did however spend most of his early career, between 1774 and 1795, in the service of the Danish Asiatic Company.
 In 1774–76, he was in India and China with a DAC Chinaman.
 In 1777, he returned to China as helmsman of another DAC Chinaman.
 In 1781–83, he was in China with the Chinaman Prins Frederik.
+In 1784 he was in Tranquebar with the frigate Prinsesse Louise Augusta.

 On 5 September 1790, he left Copenhagen as captain of the Chinaman Kastellet Dansborg.
 Sølling sailed from Copenhagen as captain of Arveprinsen af Augustenborg, on 30 May 1793, bound for the Bengal and Tranquebar.
 He returned to Copenhagen in 1795 and that was his last long voyage.